-- 2.84 Harrow Road and Kilburn Lane form the main provision of shops and other businesses within the Neighbourhood Plan area.
-Harrow Road serves a District Gentre function, as defined by Westminster's City Plan, whilst Kilburn Lane provides a Local Gentre offer.
+- 2.32 Harrow Road and Kilburn Lane form the main provision of shops and other businesses within the Neighbourhood Plan area.
+Harrow Road serves a District Centre function, as defined by Westminster's City Plan, whilst Kilburn Lane provides a Local Centre offer.
 Harrow Road has a contrasting collection of active and blank frontages.
-Retail and community uses animate the Portnall Road end of the road, whereas heading west, blank frontages along the Harrow Road Estate and along Ganal Terrace result in a significant stretch of inactivity along the street.
-It is recognised in Policy S12 of the City Plan that: - "....In the District Shopping Centres of Harrow Road and Church Street/Edgware Road the council may be more flexible about uses, provided development delivers benefits to the local community, provides employment opportunities and contributes to the quality of the built environment.
-This approach will be detailed in City Management policy..." - 2.36 Responses from residents during the consultation identified concerns about the high number of vacant units, the negative impact from the appearance of some shops and the detrimental impact of retail to residential conversions on the vitality of the high street.
+Retail and community uses animate the Portnall Road end of the road, whereas heading west, blank frontages along the Harrow Road Estate and along Canal Terrace result in a significant stretch of inactivity along the street. - 2.33 Responses from residents during the consultation identified concerns about the high number of vacant units, the negative impact from the appearance of some shops and the detrimental impact of retail to residential conversions on the vitality of the high street.
 A study was also undertaken in 2015 with retailers on the Harrow Road.
 The purpose of the study was to identify retailers' priorities and aspirations relating both to their businesses and the wider retail area.
-The study identified the main challenges in the area as a lack of variety of shops, poorly maintained premises, a number of vacant units, and retail units being converted into residential use, which is allowed under the General Permitted Development Order. - 2.37 At a meeting of owners, developers, councillors and estate agents on September 30th 2019 it was confirmed that the blank shop fronts were not empty but that they had been residential for years, many for 20 years.
+The study identified the main challenges in the area as a lack of variety of shops, poorly maintained premises, a number of vacant units, and retail units being converted into residential use, which is allowed under the General Permitted Development Order. - 2.34 At a meeting of owners, developers, councillors and estate agents on September 30th 2019 it was confirmed that the blank shop fronts were not empty but that they had been residential for years, many for 20 years.

-- 2.38 Work collaboratively towards achieving lively, well used and commercially resilient high streets that attract retailers, residents, workers and visitors from further afield - Seek to maintain and improve ground floor commercial space along Harrow Road, Kilburn Lane, Dart Street, Fifth Avenue shops and Mozart Street to ensure a diverse mix of retail, office and community uses - Seek improvements to the ground floor units of Ganal Terrace including encouraging the development for community restaurant, café, and office and workshop uses - Ensure that, in line with heritage objective 2.20, any conversions of shop units into office spaces retain the existing unit window, with minimal reduction of visual permeability
+- 2.35 Work collaboratively towards achieving lively, well used and commercially resilient high streets that attract retailers, residents, workers and visitors from further afield. - Seek to maintain and improve ground floor commercial space along Harrow Road, Kilburn Lane, Dart Street, Fifth Avenue shops and Mozart Street to ensure a diverse mix of retail, office and community uses - Seek improvements to the ground floor units of Canal Terrace including encouraging the development for community restaurant, café, and office and workshop uses

+Ensure that, in line with heritage objective 2.20, any conversions of shop units into office spaces retain the existing unit window, with minimal reduction of visual permeability